Diocese of Madison

-The Diocese of Madison (Diœcesis Madisonensis) is a Latin Church diocese in the southwestern part of Wisconsin in the United States.
-The diocese has approximately 167,000 Catholics in 102 parishes with 98 priests in active ministry.
+The Diocese of Madison (Diœcesis Madisonensis) is a Roman Catholic diocese in the southwestern part of Wisconsin in the United States.
+The bishop is Donald J. Hying.
+St. Bernard Catholic Church is the cathedral.

-As of 2025, the bishop of Madison is Donald J. Hying.
-St. Bernard Catholic Church is expected to be consecrated as the cathedral in 2025; the previous cathedral, Cathedral of St. Raphael, was destroyed by fire in 2005.

 Territory

 The Diocese of Madison comprises Columbia, Dane, Grant, Green, Green Lake, Iowa, Jefferson, Lafayette, Marquette, Rock, and Sauk counties.
 The area of the diocese is approximately 8,070 sqmi.

 History

 1630 to 1800

 The first Catholic presence in present-day Wisconsin was that of French Catholic missionaries in the Green Bay area in the 17th century.
-When French explorer Jean Nicolet entered the Green Bay areas in 1634, he was followed by Jesuit missionaries.
-Wisconsin became part of the French colony of New France.
+When French explorer Jean Nicolet entered the Green Bay in 1634, he was followed by Jesuit missionaries.
+Wisconsin became part of the French colony of New France, with Catholics under the jurisdiction of the Diocese of Quebec.

-The first catholic missionary in the Superior region was Reverend René Menard, a French Jesuit missionary who was fluent in the Ojibwe, Odawa, and Huron dialects.
+The first catholic missionary in the Superior region was René Menard, a French Jesuit missionary who was fluent in the Ojibwe, Odawa, and Huron dialects.
 In Spring 1661, he explored to Chequamegon Bay on Lake Superior.
-In 1665, Reverend Claude Allouez started a Catholic mission near Chequamegon Bay, naming it the Mission of the Holy Ghost.
-In 1669, Reverend Jacques Marquette arrived at the mission after Allouez moved to the Fox River Valley.
+In 1665, Claude Allouez started a Catholic mission near Chequamegon Bay, naming it the Mission of the Holy Ghost.
+In 1669, Jacques Marquette arrived at the mission after Allouez moved to the Fox River Valley.
 Marquette baptized over 1,000 converts.
 In 1669, Allouez and Marquette established St. Joseph in La Pointe, but it was later abandoned.

 Allouez celebrated Mass with a Native American tribe near present-day Oconto, Wisconsin in December 1669, the feast of St. Francis Xavier.
 He established the St. Francis Xavier Mission there.
 The mission moved to Red Banks for a short time in 1671, and then to De Pere, where it remained until 1687, when it was burned.
 The missionaries worked with the Fox, Sauk, and Winnebago tribes, protected by Fort Francis near Green Bay.
 When Fort Francis was destroyed in 1728, the missionaries left the area.

 When the British took control of New France in 1763 after the French and Indian Wars, the bishops in Quebec continued to have jurisdiction in the region.
+After the end of the American Revolution in 1783, Great Britain ceded all of the Midwestern Region to the new United States.

-In 1791, soon after the conclusion of the American Revolution, Pope Pius VI erected the Diocese of Baltimore.
+In 1791 Pope Pius VI erected the Diocese of Baltimore.
 It covered all the American states and the Northwest Territory, which included part of present-day Wisconsin.
-The rest of Wisconsin became part of the territory after the Louisiana Purchase in 1803.
+The rest of Wisconsin became part of the United States in the Louisiana Purchase of 1803.